-World Population Day was first established by the UN on July 11, 1987 in recognition of the world’s population reaching five billion people.
+World Population Day was first established by the UN on July 11, 1989, in recognition of the world’s population reaching five billion people in 1987.
 In just 31 years, we have added a little over two billion more people, and are projected to add ANOTHER three billion by 2050.

 If you’re looking for a little context here, that growth rate is STAGGERING.
 The effects of a rapidly growing population are myriad, and range from environmental degradation to political instability to economic marginalization.
 And of course, the underlying cause of such rapid growth is a simple one: lack of access to resources.
 It’s not so surprising that impoverished regions generally have a harder time accessing healthcare, education, and economic opportunity, is it?
 Well, consider that 214 million women in marginalized regions of the world today actually want to be using some form of contraceptive but are not.